-We have selected nine specific College of Arts and Sciences sections of the UC 10097: First Year Experience (FYE) courses that will be identified as Peer Mentor sections.
-Each FYE section would have a capacity of 30 first-year Arts and Sciences students, with two paired Peer Mentors.
-The Peer Mentors will assist an Arts and Sciences faculty member to facilitate the class.
+We have selected three specific College of Arts and Sciences sections of the UC 10097: First Year Experience (FYE) courses that will be identified as Peer Mentor sections.
+Each FYE section would have a capacity of 30 first-year Arts and Sciences students, with three paired Peer Mentors (10:1 mentee to mentor ratio).
+The Peer Mentors will assist an Arts and Sciences FYE instructor to facilitate the class.

 All mentees are provided the opportunity to meet regularly with their assigned Arts and Sciences Peer Mentor outside of the UC 10097- FYE course, and participate in a variety of activities and workshops throughout their first-year.
 The activities and workshops are designed to foster peer relationships between mentors and mentees with one-year commitment to encourage positive professional development and social growth at Kent State University.